If I ask “how was your day” they will both inevitably say “good” and nothing else.

 When to ask questions about their day

 Give your child a little bit of mental space once they get in the car or come off of the bus.
 They might be open to talk right away but they might need a second to unwind.
-I like to let the kids sit in the car for a few minutes listening to music before asking them about their day (okay, actually I like asking them rigtht away but usually I get a better response if I wait a few minutes).
+We often start walking or driving home and I’ll wait a few minutes so I get a better response.

 Ask open-ended questions.